b-rbmp/cv-gesture-recognition/README.md

 ### Comparison of All Models Without Augmented Data

 The performance of the models without data augmentation was evaluated using accuracy, precision, recall, and F1 score.
-Then analyzed to understand the baseline capabilities of each architecture.
+These results are then analyzed to understand the baseline capabilities of each architecture.
 The results show a notable difference in performance:

 | Model Configuration                                             | Accuracy      | Precision     | Recall        | F1 Score      |
 |-----------------------------------------------------------------|---------------|---------------|---------------|---------------|